MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/Upgrade-process-from-rhel79-to-8X-on-SAPHA.md

 ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# How to Perform a `Leapp` upgrade from RHEL 7.9 to 8.X on SAPAPPS and SAP-HANA Pay-As-You-Go (PAYG) images.
+# How to Perform a `Leapp` upgrade from RHEL 7.9 to 8.X on SAPAPPS and SAP-HANA (PAYG) images.

 **Applies to:** :heavy_check_mark: Linux VMs